 Bugaloo’s, located in Five Cays, Providenciales, is a Turks and Caicos favorite, sometimes described as off the beaten path and a place you simply cannot miss.
 The three things this place is known for are excellent seafood menu, live music (some of the best on the island) and fire dances, as well as its beautiful beach location.
 Don’t expect upscale dining here.
 Instead, immerse yourself in some of the most mouth-watering traditional dishes you will find during your stay on Turks and Caicos.
 The atmosphere goes hand in hand with the natural surroundings and everyone visiting fully embraces that.

-Coco Bistro has found its home in the largest palm grove on the Providenciales island within the Grace Bay – convenient as it is only a few minutes walk from many resorts.
+Coco Bistro has found its home in the largest palm grove on the Providenciales island within the Grace Bay – convenient as it is only a few minutes away from many resorts.
 Enjoy your dinner under the stars and swaying palm trees while the warm and refreshing ocean breeze gently encircles you.
 The menu is dominated by local dishes fine dining style.
 Fresh local cuisine with a twist delivers an unforgettable culinary experience unlike anything else.

 The moment you feel the classy, old-world charm surround you, there are few places you’d rather be than Grace’s Cottage.
 Soft, warm lights, a cozy atmosphere, and the most charming fretwork-edged building draw you in and you find yourself in the most relaxing environment.
-This dinner-only restaurant is a part of the Point Grace Resort on the pristine northern shore of Providenciales.
+This dinner-only restaurant is a part of the Point Grace Resort on the pristine north shore of Providenciales.
 The gourmet Caribbean menu is served either indoors or outdoors, and each corner of this serene restaurant is undeniably pleasant.
 From a quaint outdoor setting, sheltered under a gazebo or straight under a starlit sky to the beautiful indoor space with a mahogany bar and antique yellow walls, the atmosphere already prepares you for the fantastic culinary experience you are about to encounter.

 The menu consists of fantastic dishes cooked to perfection.
-The gourmet Caribbean dishes have ethnic influences throughout – corn, coconut, garlic, pineapple, mango, peppers; all of these accompany some of the most delicate and flavoursome seafood and meat dishes.
+The gourmet Caribbean dishes have ethnic influences throughout – corn, coconut, garlic, pineapple, mango, peppers; all of these accompany some of the most delicate and flavorsome seafood and meat dishes.
 Start with classic and fresh scallops or crab cakes, or enjoy a more traditional coconut conch chowder.
 Any lobster dish – from lobster dumplings to the simply grilled lobster – is remarkable.
-Grouper and tuna are must-try for any fish connoisseur, and stuffed hen, rib-eye, and lamb will satiate any meat-lovers appetite.
+Grouper and tuna are must-try for any fish connoisseur, and stuffed hen, rib-eye, and the lamb will satiate any meat-lovers appetite.

 Set within the boutique Beach House resort, Kitchen 218 delivers culinary excellence in its lovely and intimate poolside setting.
 Meticulously-presented dishes are there to both impress and satisfy.
 The beach-casual atmosphere encourages slow enjoyment of the evening in great company, and if you’re lucky – with the help of live music.
 You couldn’t wish for more attentive and knowledgeable staff making sure you feel extra special.
-The majority of restaurant’s patrons are guests staying at the Beach House or one of its sister hotels – Blue Haven and Alexandra.
+The majority of the restaurant’s patrons are guests staying at the Beach House or one of its sister hotels – Blue Haven and Alexandra.

 Each part of the dinner is there to please and prepare for the next step.
 Starting with a delicate amuse-bouche to prepare and wet the palate, we then move onto the starters – some of the best fresh-seafood ceviches you will come across in Turks and Caicos as well as traditional seafood chowders that are rich without feeling heavy.
 In Kitchen 218, the chefs are eager to experiment with ingredients and combinations that are unexpected yet work together so well.

-One of the most elegant al fresco dining experience in Turks and Caicos can be found in the gorgeous Parallel 23 restaurant.
+One of the most elegant al fresco restaurants in Turks and Caicos can be found in the gorgeous Parallel 23 restaurant.
 Part of The Palms resort in Grace Bay, the restaurant is surrounded by a phenomenal garden full of tropical trees, flowers, and luminous fairy lights.
-The ultra-chic dining room features bold yet unobtrusive design, complete with full-length French doors that lead out to the beautiful terrace.
+The ultra-chic dining room features a bold yet unobtrusive design, complete with full-length French doors that lead out to the beautiful terrace.